 Click on the link below to read News-Journal Online coverage of this event.

 Daytona State College is an AAUW College/University member in partnership with Daytona, Flagler and New Smyrna branches.
 Membership in AAUW benefits faculty, staff & students.

-AAUW Flagler has just awarded a $1200 Scholarship to Flagler/Palm Coast Campus student Brianna Flaschner through the Daytona State Foundation!
+AAUW Flagler awarded a $1200 Scholarship to Flagler/Palm Coast Campus student Brianna Flaschner through the Daytona State Foundation!

 National Conference for College Women Student Leaders Stem Scholarship

 The Flagler Branch endeavors to send one young woman from the Flagler Campus of Daytona State College to this premier leadership conference each year.
-Held at the University of Maryland, College Park, this year’s conference takes place May 29–June 1st.
+Held at the University of Maryland, College Park, the 2020 conference will take place May 27–May 30.

 2019 Recipient – Olivia Norman 2019 STEM Scholar Karelyn Figuerus Rodriguez